benpalmer1/sec_assignment/README.md

 The build process will create a .jar file in build/libs.
 You can run the application as follows:

     $ java -jar build/libs/newsfeed.jar
-    # Ensure that all plugin jars are also moved into the same directory.
+    # Ensure that all plugin jars are also moved into the build/libs/ directory.

 Source code
 -----------